modernmediagrp/spotify-recommendation-system/README.md

 ![all_songs](./images/scatter_tl.jpg)

 ### Modeling
 Recommendations are made by testing numerous modeling algorithms and functions, all similarity and distance-based.
-Cosine similarity and K-Nearest Neighbors yield the most consistent results while the sigmoid kernel provides some valid recommendations with a bit of variety.
+Cosine similarity and K-Nearest Neighbors yield the most consistent results while the sigmoid kernel provides valid recommendations with a bit of variety.
 The other kernel functions (linear, polynomial, x², etc.) don't produce many varying recommendations from those of cosine similarity or sigmoid kernel so they aren't used in the final model function.

 ![models](./images/models.png)

-While the scores of each algorithm or function are used to create the "mathematically most similar" recommendations, what really matters is how the songs sound when compared to the provided reference song.
+While the scores of each algorithm /function are used to create the "mathematically most similar" recommendations, what really matters is how the songs sound when compared to the provided reference song.
 As such, the results are somewhat subjective.

 ### The Recommendations
 ***Please note:*** *In the video comparisons below, the reference song is repeatedly played before each recommendation.
 This is so the ear can make a direct comparison with the reference song rather than the other recommendations.
 After all, live DJs are only looking for a next-song recommendation while another song is currently playing.*